 Aside from the health risks and major environmental issues linked to the palm oil industry, I dislike palm oil due to its unappetizing nature.
 It leaves an undesirable aftertaste in my mouth.
 I envisioned my carob chips to have a gourmet flavor profile and using palm oil will not help achieve that.
 That’s why I used organic cocoa butter that is food-grade.
 Contrary to popular belief, it only contains negligible amounts of caffeine and theobromine.
 It’s the best choice for carob chip making plus the aroma took me to chocolate heaven!

 Coconut oil also came to mind, however, it would be challenging to bake with it since it’ll just melt away.
-It won’t help keep the chips intact when heated.
 The carob chip recipe below is the best that I can recommend.
 I hope you find it helpful!

 This recipe for making carob chips at home can also be used to make carob bars or carob cups.
 Once broken into pieces, bake with them or add them to your carob smoothies or trail mixes.
 Enjoy!